-UK power cut snarls trains and road traffic
+UK power cut disrupts rail and road traffic in rush hour

 Transit operator Transport for London said some traffic lights in the city had been knocked out, and advised drivers to be careful.

-National Rail Enquiries, which is run by Britain’s train companies, said “power supply problems are currently causing disruption to a large number of train services.”
+National Rail Enquiries, which is run by Britain’s train companies, said “power supply problems” caused “disruption to a large number of train services.”

-Rail services across the country were canceled or delayed during the Friday evening rush hour, and commuter trains powered by overhead wires ground to a halt in mid-journey.
+Rail services across the country were canceled or delayed during the Friday evening rush hour, and commuter trains powered by overhead wires ground to a halt mid-journey.

 London North Eastern Railway said all services were suspended in and out of King’s Cross, one of London’s busiest stations.
 It tweeted: “Customer advice is DO NOT TRAVEL.”